OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 Start Here: OpenNebula Overview
 ================================================================================

-**Welcome to OpenNebula documentation!**.
+Welcome to OpenNebula documentation!

 OpenNebula is an open-source management platform to build IaaS private, public and hybrid clouds.
-Installing a cloud from scratch could be a complex process, in the sense that many concepts are involved.
+Installing a cloud from scratch could be a complex process, in the sense that many components and concepts are involved.
 The degree of familiarity with these concepts (system administration, infrastructure planning, virtualization management) will determine the difficulty of the installation process.
 If you are new to OpenNebula you should go through this short introduction before proceeding to the deployment and administration guides.

 1. Choose Your Hypervisor
 =================================================